Friday, September 26, 2025

 • Contextual Awareness: The "whole picture" includes the past, present and future.
 For example, scriptural use of types connect the past, present and future.

-• Implications and Consequences: When you understand the whole picture, you can often foresee potential outcomes, implications, and consequences that might not be obvious when only focusing on parts.
+• Implications and Consequences: When you understand the whole picture, you can more clearly see the past, present and future.

 Let's look at a one example.